 [Arizona Court of Appeals Division 1 – No. 1 CA-CR 12-0780 10-20-15]

 In this case, the defendant appealed from convictions for reckless manslaughter, endangerment, and possession of narcotic drugs.
 The defendant argued that the court shouldn’t have denied his motion to suppress his blood test results, which were secured for law enforcement objectives under A.R.S. section 28-1388(E).

 The case arose when the defendant hurt four people and killed a pedestrian in a head-on collision while speeding in a residential area early one evening.
 Hospital personnel took blood from him, and the blood test results showed he was high on meth and heroin at the time of the crash.
 Witnesses later gave testimony about his erratic driving and related conduct.

 The defendant was charged with second-degree murder, possession, or use of narcotics, and four counts of endangerment.
 All of these are felony counts.
-He made a motion to suppress the results of the blood test on the grounds that it was secured without probable cause or a warrant and that he had expressly refused medical care at the time.
+A motion to suppress the blood test evidence was filed by his defense, on the grounds that it was obtained without a warrant, and that he had expressly refused medical care at the time.